blinklet/blog-posts/Kathara-new/kathara-container-based-network-emulation.md

 ## Building the 4-AS BGP Lab

-In this section, we'll create a complete Kathara lab with four autonomous systems running BGP.
+In this section, we'll create a complete Kathará lab with four autonomous systems running BGP.
 We'll configure proper customer-provider relationships and verify that routing works correctly before we introduce the route leak in the next section.

 ### Lab Directory Structure